qorix-group/process_description/process/process_areas/architecture_design/index.rst

    _assets/architecture_modeling_example

-.. needextend:: "process_areas/architecture_design" in docname
+.. needextend:: docname is not None and "process_areas/architecture_design" in docname :+tags: architecture_design
-   :+tags: architecture_design